-Federal Ribs is a popular chain of four restaurants in Medellín that has some really good American-style BBQ ribs as well as good burgers and wings.
+Federal Ribs is a popular chain of five restaurants in Medellín that has some really good American-style BBQ ribs as well as good burgers and wings.

 The inspiration for this restaurant chain is southern-style cooking in the U.S., which drove the owners to open four restaurants in Medellín that specialize in American-style BBQ ribs as well as these restaurants having good burgers and wings.

-I have been to three of the four Federal Ribs locations in Medellín and the food and service has been consistently good in my experience.
+I have been to three of the five Federal Ribs locations in Medellín and the food and service has been consistently good in my experience.

 In addition, I’m originally from Texas before moving to Medellín and I have found the BBQ ribs at Federal Ribs are similar to the BBQ ribs found in my home state in the U.S. Note the above photo is courtesy of Federal Ribs.

 I first discovered Federal Ribs well over a year ago when looking for a new place to go to lunch with a neighbor.
 We ended up at the location in Mayorca mall in Sabaneta.
 And since that time, I have been to Federal Ribs several times and have also ordered delivery service several times.

 I have tried the ribs with several different sauces and also the burgers and wings, which have all been good.
 My favorite sauces for the ribs are the Jack Daniel’s BBQ sauce, Diablo sauce and the 8-year Medellín Rum BBQ sauce.

 I recently went to Federal Ribs with a reader of Medellin Guru.
 He had a half-rack of ribs with Diablo sauce and said they were the best ribs he has experienced in a long time.
 And I had a Beef Burger, which perfectly cooked and was very tasty as it uses Angus beef.
 Our total including drinks and tip for two was 72,400 pesos.

 In addition, the Federal Ribs restaurants have free Wi-fi available.
 So, you can browse the Internet or work while there.